 Handled User Viewpoint

-Also the era of the touchscreen has brought us the best handheld technology ever.
-And these smartphones are connected with wireless devices to each other therefore performing various functions but they are not as powerful as a computer interface thus limiting their functionality but their operating system is great examples for creating a device focused on the user’s point of view.
+Also, the era of the touchscreen has brought us the best handheld technology ever.
+And these smartphones are connected with wireless devices to each other therefore performing various functions but they are not as powerful as a computer interface thus limiting their functionality but their operating system is a great example for creating a device focused on the user’s point of view.

 Embedded System User View Point